bitovi/hatchify/docs/guides/production-custom-usage.md

 - Setup a Postgres container, can be omitted if we have one outside of Docker
 - Setup the backend container using the Dockerfile above along with environment variables
 - Setup the frontend container using the Dockerfile above and exposing it on port 80
-- Setup networks in a way that the frontend is not on the same network with the database

 ```yaml
 # docker-compose.yml